mideind/GreynirEngine/doc/reference.rst

             periodically during the parse job.
 The call will have a single ``float`` parameter, ranging from ``0.0`` at the beginning of the parse job, to ``1.0`` at the end.
 Defaults to ``None``.
+        :param int max_sent_length: If given, this specifies the maximum number of tokens that a sentence may contain for Greynir to attempt to parse it.
+            The default is 90 tokens.
+In practice, sentences longer than this are expensive to parse in terms of memory use and processor time.
+            This parameter can be used to make Greynir more brave in its parsing attempts, by specifying a higher number than 90.
+Setting it to ``None`` or zero disables the length limit.
+Note that the default may be increased from 90 in future versions of Greynir.
         :return: A fresh :py:class:`_Job` object.

         The given text string is tokenized and split into paragraphs and sentences.